How to Store Homemade Candy So It Stays Fresh Longer

-How to Store Homemade Cookies and Candy to Stay Fresh
+How to Store Homemade Candy

 - Gumdrops are an exception to storing candies tightly covered.
 They need to be loosely covered so their surface remains dry.
 Moisture makes the sugar coating soft and sticky.

 Your best bet for keeping your candies tasting fresh is to consume them within the time periods we mentioned above at room temperature or in the fridge.
 If you are trying to get a head start on holiday baking, these peanut butter balls are an easy candy recipe that can be frozen in an airtight container up to three months.
 We also have some freezer-friendly bar cookies and holiday cookies that will be perfect for your holiday planning.

 When removing candy from the freezer, allow it to come to room temperature (about 2-3 hours) before opening or removing the wrapping.
 This will prevent moisture from collecting on the surface of the candy and causing white speckles or gray streaks.